intelligent002/interview-assignment/README.md

 **Solution**:

 - Implemented a graceful shutdown mechanism with a Promise-based approach.
-- Handled asynchronous disconnection tasks with timeouts.
+- Handled synchronous cascade style disconnection tasks with global timeout.

 ### 5. Logging with Winston and KafkaJS Integration
 **Implementation**:

 - Configured Winston for JSON log output.
-- Integrated KafkaJS logging with Winston for uniform log formatting.
+- Integrated KafkaJS logging with Winston for uniform log levels and formatting.

 ### 6. Metrics and Monitoring
 **Implementation**: